Skip to main content

 If necessary, you can select for each action whether and how it should be applied or ignored (tab Form > group Apply).

-• Actions with impact on the branch Actions with impact on the branch - Displays the delta actions that will affect the target branch when the merge session is executed.
-This provides insight into delta actions that may require additional checking to know if it is legitimate to apply them.
+• Actions with impact on the branch Actions with impact on the branch - Displays the actions that will affect the target branch when the merge session is executed.
+This provides insight into actions that may require additional checking to know if it is legitimate to apply them.

-4. Execute a merge session
+5. Execute a merge session

 When all conflicts have been resolved, you can execute a merge session.
 In this step, only the required changes will be executed: